Today’s wise decisions produce positive changes tomorrow.

 The course provides resources and ideas to help you get unstuck in this area, but it also addresses some of these invisible changes that have a compounding effect on your church like organizational clarity, staffing and structure, how to develop from programs to paths and much more.

 And because you’re busy, you can work through the content online, at your own pace.
-Enrollment is open again for the Leading an Unstuck Church Course for a short time.
+Enrollment is open for the Leading an Unstuck Church Course.
 Click here to learn how it works.